grzesiek/git_compound/README.md

-        It will be executed for all components defined in manifest itself and for all components that are included in child manifests (obviously child manifests are manifests included in components defined in parent manifest)
+        It will be executed for all components defined in manifest itself and for all components that are included in child manifests (obviously child manifests are manifests included in components defined in parent manifest).

         Example: